Easy Mini Irish Soda Bread

 Making Mini Irish Soda Bread

-Make a well in the center of the flour mixture and add the buttermilk and melted butter.
+Make a well in the center of the flour mixture and add the buttermilk.
 Combine the ingredients until there are no dry flour pockets.

 - 3 tablespoons sugar